Giants of Twilight Land. Creatures of the Rim

 oceanico litore obducta est. qui habitant immanes sunt animis atque corporibus, et ad insitam feritatem vaste utraque exercent, bellando animos, corpora adsuetudine laborum maxime frigoris. nudi agunt antequam puberes sint, et longissima apud eos pueritia est. viri sagis velantur aut libris arborum, quamvis saeva hieme. nandi non patientia tantum illis, studium etiam est. (Chorographia by Pomponius Mela, AD 44)

 It [Germania] is bound by an ocean shore.
-The people who dwell there are extraordinary in courage, as in physique, and thanks to their natural ferocity they exercise both prodigiously — their minds by making war, their bodies by habitual hard work but above all by habitual exposure to the cold.
+The people who dwell there are extraordinary in courage, as in physique, and thanks to their natural ferocity they exercise both prodigiously—their minds by making war, their bodies by habitual hard work but above all by habitual exposure to the cold.
 They live naked before they reach puberty, and childhood is very long among them.
 The men dress in wool clothing or the bark of trees even during the harsh winter.
 Not only they have endurance with swimming, they do it with enthusiasm too.

 Of course, much has changed in the last two millennia when we observe the modern dwellers.
 Putting their slightly autistic behavioural aspects aside, often mistaken as being impassive and unemotional, the inhabitants of the Wadden Sea coastal zone are still odd creatures, indeed.
-No denying there.
+No denying that.
 An amphibious life-form.

 Really?
-Are all of them so friendly?
-Well, one exception.
-This was tall Grutte Pier 'great Pier'.
-A pirate, mercenary and freedom fighter from the village of Kimswerd who lived at the end of the fifteenth century and who was known for his violence, brutality, and strength.
-We also calculated his estimated height at a staggering 2.3 meters.
-Check our post How great was Great Pier? (the sequel).
+Are they all that friendly?
+Well—there was one notable exception.
+That would be the towering Grutte Pier (“Great Pier”), a pirate, mercenary, and freedom fighter from the tiny village of Kimswerd in the province of Friesland.
+He lived at the turn of the sixteenth century and became infamous for his violence, brute force, and sheer physical power.
+We have estimated his height at a staggering 2.3 meters—and that is in the fifteenth century.
+Check out our post How Great Was Great Pier?
+(The Sequel) to see the math for yourself.

 Conclusion